sebastian-software/babel-preset-edge/readme.md

 ## Key Features

 - Babel v7 based.
 Get all the new glory, plugins and performance.
-- Technically based on [Preset-Env](https://github.com/babel/babel/tree/master/packages/babel-preset-env) to deal with targetted output, but making it way smarter by automatically supporting additional transpile settings like `es2015` or `modern`.
+- Technically based on [Preset-Env](https://github.com/babel/babel/tree/master/packages/babel-preset-env) to deal with targetted output, but making it way smarter by automatically supporting additional transpile settings like `esm`, `es2015` or `modern`.
 Externalizes helpers, prefers built-ins over inlined code and adds polyfills as needed by your code.
 Effectively following all best-practises.
 - Automatic environment detection.
 In most cases you shouldn't require using `env` blocks in your `.babelrc` at all.
 Making things way simpler.
 - Uses more flexible environment parameters to allow further settings via `EDGE_ENV` e.g. pass over `EDGE_ENV=development-es2015` to enable ES2015 output for development.
 - Integrated React, JSX and Flowtype support.
 Plus support for often used features like [Class Properties](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-class-properties), [Object Rest Spread](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-object-rest-spread) and [Decorators](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-decorators)